Peter Green (physician)

 Peter Henry Rae Green (born 30 January 1947) is an Australian-born gastroenterologist and Professor of Clinical Medicine and Director of the Celiac Disease Center at Columbia University, New York City.
-He is notable for his expertise is celiac disease and his research includes epidemiology, clinical manifestations, associated diseases and the pathophysiological mechanisms of the syndrome.
+He is notable for his expertise in celiac disease and his research includes epidemiology, clinical manifestations, associated diseases and the pathophysiological mechanisms of the syndrome.
 Green has an active research collaboration with the Karolinska Institute in Sweden.

 Early life

 Green was born in Sydney and attended Newington College (1959–1964) commencing in the preparatory school at Killara.
 At the University of Sydney he graduated as a Bachelor of Medicine and Surgery with First Class Honours in 1971.
 During his medical studies, Green played with the Newington Old Boys Rugby Club as a member of a Kentwell Cup winning team and was a surf lifesaver with Palm Beach Surf Life Saving Club.
 He is still a member of the Cabbage Tree Club at Palm Beach, New South Wales.